siriusctrl/UniPublic/CS/week8.md

 - Routing tables

   - ![image-20190430232313639](assets/image-20190430232313639.png)
+- Triples in routing table
     - Inputs
       - Destination IP address (base)
         - 203.32.8.0
       - Subnet mask
       - 255.255.255.0
   - Output
       - Outgoing line (either physical or virtual)
         - Eth 0
   - Problems
   1. size of the routing table grows too big, it requires a lot of RAM during look up.
     2. It quite hard to do a table exchange
   - Solution
     - Using route aggregation
       - Use multiple prefixed in to a large prefix
       - At the start we only need to know how to transfer the packets to the center, they know how to get to everywhere
       - For those centers, they don't need to know how to get to individual everywhere, they only need to know a bunch of packets goes to somewhere
-      -  Currently if roughly halves the routing table
+      -  roughly halves the routing table
       - Prefixes can overlap, in which case the longest matching prefix is selected
         - ![image-20190506010919569](assets/image-20190506010919569.png)